3 DAYS FROM $999

 Half-day tour of Singapore with futuristic Gardens by the Bay, then toast your discoveries at a Farewell Dinner

-A half-day tour of Singapore awaits this morning, with visits to the Skypark and Gardens by the Bay, a futuristic botanical garden (and UNESCO World Heritage Site), with a skyway, air-conditioned indoor parks, Flower Dome, and massive Supertree structures that are vertical gardens.
+A half-day tour of Singapore awaits this morning, with visits to the Skypark and Gardens by the Bay, a futuristic botanical garden with a skyway, air-conditioned indoor parks, Flower Dome, and massive Supertree structures that are vertical gardens.
 Lunch is included with the tour.

 Return to the hotel this evening to toast to a wonderful expedition at a Farewell Dinner.